marklogic/marklogic-contentpump/README.md

 * Write results from MapReduce jobs to MarkLogic in parallel

 ## Release Note
+### What's New in mlcp and Hadoop Connector 10.0.4

+-  Bug fixes

 ### What's New in mlcp and Hadoop Connector 10.0.3